pineconedata/pineconedata.github.io/_posts/2024-04-11-basketball-data-acquisition.md

 gh-badge: [star, fork, follow]
 ---

 Today we'll go over how to start a new data science project by acquiring the data (using APIs and a CSV export).
-This is the first part of a series that will walk through the entire process of a data science project - from initial steps like data acquisition, preprocessing, and cleaning to more advanced steps like feature engineering, machine learning, and creating visualizations.
+This is the first part of a series that will walk through the entire process of a data science project - from initial steps like data acquisition, preprocessing, and cleaning to more advanced steps like feature engineering, creating visualizations, and machine learning.

+<div id="toc"></div>

+# Getting Started
+First, let's take a look at an overview of this data science project.
+If you're already familiar with it, feel free to skip to the [next section](#identifying-datasets).

+## Project Overview
 The dataset we'll be using in this project contains individual basketball player statistics (such as total points scored and blocks made) for the 2023-2024 NCAA women's basketball season.
 Here's a brief description of each major step that we'll go through for this project:

 ![the steps for this data science project](/assets/img/posts/2024-04-11-basketball-data-acquisition/ncaa_wbb_project_steps.png "the steps for this data science project")